The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 Current limitations

-At the moment, keep the following limitations in mind:
+Keep the following limitations in mind:

 - Smart Business Rules with AI are not available yet.